ggllima/CodeWarsSolutions/README.md

 ## Intro

 The idea of this project is to present the challenges proposed by the [Codewars](https://www.codewars.com/) website and my solutions in Python, C and SQL languages.
-Other languages can be improved as i learn.
+Other languages can be added as i learn.

 ## Example